LucPle/Railsem19-segmentation-with-DeepLabV3Plus/README.md

 - The goal of this project is to perform semantic segmentation on the Railsem19 dataset to classify rail and track, as well as to detect other railway-related structures.
 - This will help evaluate and improve object detection performance in various railway environments.
+- Based on these experiments, a dataset construction plan will be discussed.

 ## Model Reference